FAIRplus/the-fair-cookbook/content/recipes/findability/zenodo-deposition_matched.md

 The main purpose of this recipe is:

 > To show how to take advantage of CERN Zenodo(URL_TO_INSERT_RECORD https://www.zenodo.org)(URL_TO_INSERT_RECORD https://www.zenodo.org) repository (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository)  to document the existence of datasets, thus increasing its findability.
-This is of particular relevant for IMI project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s since Zenodo(URL_TO_INSERT_RECORD https://www.zenodo.org)(URL_TO_INSERT_RECORD https://www.zenodo.org) is aimed to support the European Commission (EC) nascent Open Data policy (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Policy) and is commissioned by the EC.
+This is of particular relevant for IMI project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s since Zenodo(URL_TO_INSERT_RECORD https://www.zenodo.org)(URL_TO_INSERT_RECORD https://www.zenodo.org) is aimed to support the European Commission (EC) nascent Open Data policy (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Policy)  and is commissioned by the EC.

 ```{tabbed} FAIRification Objectives, Inputs and Outputs